minediam0nds/coding-projects/README.md

 these are all my finished coding projects (also includes certificates from the NYP EAE festival taster workshops),

+each folder has a readme file talking about the project

 i recommend you check out these projects first:
 	1. Poker (texas holdem)